JulianJorgensen/jocelyn/_posts/2017-01-01-the-subconscious-power-of-vision-boards.md

 ## &nbsp;

-## So, here are my 3 steps to guide you to making the best and most powerful vision board.
+## So, here are my 3 steps to guide you to make the best and most powerful vision board.

 *You are free to modify what you feel called to, this is just my guideline on how I create an uncanny unfolding of synchronistic events.*